St. Augustine's Episcopal Church (Gary, Indiana): Congregation

-Dart was asked to design a building with a budget of $120,000.
-The church had a $45,000 cash fund and a $20,000 grant from the National Council of the Protestant Church.
-Dart's initial design far exceeded this budget, with large, ornate stained glass windows that cost $10,000 each.
-The congregation swiftly rejected it, preferring a more modest, minimalist design.

-Based on this information, Dart produced a second custom design that was eventually agreed to by the congregation's leadership, after discussions that lasted several years.
+Dart was asked to design a building with a budget of $120,000, which the church was able to afford thanks to a $45,000 cash fund and a $20,000 grant from the National Council of the Protestant Church.
+Dart's initial design far exceeded this budget with large, ornate stained glass windows that cost $10,000 each, and the parish swiftly rejected it, preferring a more modest, minimalist design.
+Drawing upon this information, Dart produced a second custom design that was eventually agreed to by the congregation's leadership after discussions that lasted several years.

-A new building was constructed from Dart's designs in 1958 at the corner of 19th and Ellsworth in the Tolleston section of Gary.
-It immediately attracted widespread recognition.
+A new building was constructed from Dart's designs in 1958 at the corner of 19th and Ellsworth in the Tolleston section of Gary, and immediately attracted widespread recognition.
 In 1960 the building won awards from the American Institute of Architects and the Church Architectural Guild.
-Several magazines and newspapers, including the Chicago Tribune, ran articles about the building shortly after its completion due to its perceived architectural beauty.
-Few mentioned the fact that its congregation was African American.
-Most of the photographs published about the building did not include any of the church's members.
+Several magazines and newspapers including the Chicago Tribune ran articles about the building shortly after its completion due to its perceived architectural beauty, but few mentioned the fact that the congregation it housed was African American.
+Most of the pictures published about the building omitted any of the church's members.

-St. Augustine's advanced to parish status in 1961, two years after the new building was completed.
+St. Augustine's advanced to parish status in 1961, a full two years after the new building was completed.